kylechiu3201/CS-225-Final-Project/documents/RESULTS.md

 ## The Data
 The breadth first search data is available in `REPLACE WITH FILE NAME OF BFS DATA`.
 The shortest path data is available in `dijkstras.txt`.
 The strongly connected components data is available in `allAirlinesNeeded.txt`.
 ## Outcome Of Project
-SOMEONE SUMMARIZE OUTCOME HERE (results were fine besides the Tarjan's hiccup, my in-degree of zero thing worked fine though)
+Results were fine besides the Tarjan's hiccup.
 ## Discoveries Made
 ### BFS Discoveries
 BRANDON ADD SOMEFIN OR DELETE THIS LINE AND THE PREVIOUS LINE